AKshattrived/Android-Study-Jams/README.md

 <b> Problem Statement: </b>

 Many small businesses are not able to hire a accountant for tracking their money.
 Software like Tally is too advance for this small businesses to use on daily basis.
-Apart from them, students and many individuels want to keep track of all their money.
+Apart from them, students and many individuals want to keep track of all their money.
 Almost every popular application out there is working on single entry book keeping system of accounting.

 <b> Proposed Solution : </b>

 This project proposes a “Double Entry Book Keeping System” to manage your finance.
-There are basic three rules of accountint on which this application is working on.
+There are basic three rules of accounting on which this application is working on.
-- There has to be atleast 2 accounts to make a single transaction and whenever one account is credited other has to be debited.
+- There has to be at least 2 accounts to make a single transaction and whenever one account is credited other has to be debited.
 - There are basically 2 types of account: 1) Real Account 2)Personal Account
 - Real Account: Debit what comes in and credit what goes out. (i.e. Debit means + and Credit means - from account)
 - Personal Account: Debit the receiver and credit the giver. (i.e. Debit means - and Credit means + from account)

 To implement above concepts there are total 5 screens in application.
 From the first screen you can navigate to either Account List or Add Transaction.
 You can add new transaction in Add transaction.
 Account List contains all the accounts and you can add more accounts by clicking add button.
-By clicking on individuel accounts you can navigate to account details fragment which contains the ledger of all the transaction done in the selected account.
+By clicking on individual accounts you can navigate to account details fragment which contains the ledger of all the transaction done in the selected account.

 <img width="1500" alt="sampleimages" src="Images/ASJ SS .png">